Steven Lawrence

 85% of students complete personal projects in a few months.

-Coding class overview
+Coding class highlights

 Programming is more than just writing code—it’s about designing solutions that are efficient, scalable, and adaptable.
 While implementation is important, code design is the foundation of a well-structured program.
 A strong design ensures code remains maintainable and capable of handling real-world challenges.
 I structure my teaching approach around three key steps: WHAT, WHY, and HOW.
 WHAT – We define the problem and establish business rules that shape the project.
 Clear objectives ensure smart design choices.
 WHY – We analyze the purpose behind each function or system.
 Understanding why a solution is needed guides decision-making.
 HOW – With the what and why established, we write clean, optimized code with confidence, prioritizing architecture over rushed implementation.
 I foster a relaxed, interactive learning environment where students feel comfortable asking questions and developing creative solutions.
 My lessons are project-based, focusing on topics that genuinely inspire each student—whether it's automation, data analysis, or web applications using Python.
 By prioritizing code design first, students gain the ability to visualize how their code functions before writing it.
 This leads to cleaner, more efficient programs that stand the test of time.
 My goal is to help students master the thought process behind coding, ensuring long-term success in any tech career.